awsdocs/aws-cdk-guide/v2/identifiers.md

 ## Construct IDs<a name="identifiers_construct_ids"></a>

 The most common identifier, `id`, is the identifier passed as the second argument when instantiating a construct object\.
-This identifier, like all identifiers, need only be unique within the scope in which it is created, which is the first argument when instantiating a construct object\.
+This identifier, like all identifiers, only needs to be unique within the scope in which it is created, which is the first argument when instantiating a construct object\.

 **Note**
-The `id` of a stack is also the identifier you use to refer to it in the [AWS CDK Toolkit \(`cdk` command\)](cli.md)\.
+The `id` of a stack is also the identifier that you use to refer to it in the [AWS CDK Toolkit \(`cdk` command\)](cli.md)\.

 Let's look at an example where we have two constructs with the identifier `MyBucket` in our app\.
-However, since they are defined in different scopes, the first in the scope of the stack with the identifier `Stack1`, and the second in the scope of a stack with the identifier `Stack2`, that doesn't cause any sort of conflict, and they can coexist in the same app without any issues\.
+The first is defined in the scope of the stack with the identifier `Stack1`\.
+The second is defined in the scope of a stack with the identifier `Stack2`\.
+Because they're defined in different scopes, this doesn't cause any conflict, and they can coexist in the same app without issues\.

 ------
 #### [ TypeScript ]